AndrewLBeasley/php/README.md

                     All data within a query string is just a string.
                     Require will stop a script when a file isnt found, include will keep executing the script forever.
                     The web server can be configured using directives in .htaccess files

+    8. HTML Forms
+        a.
+Getting data from the user